netstim/leaddbs/Lead_manual/Formatting the Image File Names.md

 ## Renaming the Image Files

 _Lead-DBS_ can process different image views.
 However, the image files must have a specific name format for them to be recognized.
+The naming scheme can be changed in the ea_prefs.m file within the LEAD installation directory.
+If you use the built-in DICOM import function, you are asked to specify the type of each acquisition within a GUI and thus don't have to do the naming manually.

 **MR imaging** files within each folder must have the following format:
 - Pre-operative images: